CAT76b/CASM-langage/README.md

 - The VM isn't actualised
 - The disks folder, the file doorOS.Casm and the file doorOS_kernel are a project in developpement
 - WARNING!!!
 You must compile sources to use casm
+- Thanks to Raylib for this project: https://github.com/raysan5/raylib